Rum Jungle, Northern Territory: History

 That was one of at least three poisoning incidents suffered by the Kungarakan people.

-One notable early European resident was Nellie Flynn, who was only about 145cm tall and who arrived in the area in 1909.
+One notable early resident was Nellie Flynn, who was only about 145cm tall and who arrived in the area in 1909.
 There she met her future husband, Tom Flynn, who was 189cm tall, and was believed to have walked the 2,000km from Cooktown, Queensland.
 Nellie Flynn lived in the area until the 1970s and became a well-known character.

 Mining

 Uranium mining

 In April 1948, a notice was published in the Commonwealth of Australia Gazette that the Government was offering a rewards of £25,000 for the discovery of uranium ore in Australia.
 The reward was offered due to an increased demand for uranium following World War II, and the United States and Britain had identified Australia as a potential source.

 In 1949, John Michael "Jack" White discovered torbernite in the shafts of old copper mines.
 White was a buffalo shooter, crocodile hunter and prospector, who ran a small farm in the area with his Aboriginal partner, whose name has not been disclosed.
 He recognised the uranium ore from a color pamphlet that had been produced as part of the announcement of the reward.
 He delivered his samples to the Mines Branch in Darwin on 13 August 1949, and was later able to collect the full reward.
 News of the discovery was published throughout Australia.

 In 1952, the Australian Government funded the setting up of a mine and treatment plant to provide uranium oxide concentrate to the UK-US Combined Development Agency under a contract which ran from 1953 to 1962.

 The mine was officially opened on 17 September 1954 by the Prime Minister Robert Menzies, who promised that "[t]he world will forget about atomic bombs and concentrate on using uranium for the benefit of humankind" while also talking about its importance in terms of the defence of Australia.
 On 13 September, days before the mine officially opened, four staff of the mine were killed when two trucks collided.

 The mine was the responsibility of Commonwealth Government, through the Australian Atomic Energy Commission, although management of it was by Territory Enterprises Pty Limited, a subsidiary of the Rio Tinto Group, on a contract basis.
 Batchelor, a nearby town, accommodated most of the mining personnel and grew significantly at that time.

 By 1959, the economically viable ore had been extracted but operations continued on a small scale until 1963.
 Other work continued there until April 1971, with stockpiled ore from Rum Jungle and other sites around Australia, including from Eva Creek and Adelaide River, continued to be processed.
 A total of 863,000 tonnes of uranium ore were processed and much was sold on the open market; some of this was also stockpiled and held in storage at Lucas Heights Reactor in Sydney.